STEM-E-Youth-Career-Development-Program/app-7/README.md

 ### Resources

 The project uses simple HTML, CSS, and JavaScript to keep things lightweight and easy to maintain.
-Therefore, we recommend building foundational knowledge in these languages.
-Of course, these materials are optional, and you may learn with whatever strategy you prefer.
+Therefore, we recommend building foundational knowledge.
+These materials are optional, and you may learn with whatever strategy you prefer.
 Otherwise, we suggest taking these courses *(complete at least 25% of each course)*

   - [Codeacademy's HTML](https://www.codecademy.com/learn/learn-html)
   - [Codeacademy's CSS](https://www.codecademy.com/learn/learn-css)